-Dwayne Johnson shocks Make-A-Wish recipient with his People’s Champion award
+Dwayne Johnson shocks Make-A-Wish recipient with his People’s Champion Award

-The People’s Choice Awards ended on a touching moment as Dwayne Johnson gave his award to a Make-A-Wish recipient.
-Johnson, who already received People’s Movie Star and Comedy Movie Star awards earlier in the night, bestowed his People’s Champion award to a Make-A-Wish recipient.
-The recipient, Shuchana, is a survivor of cancer.
+The People’s Choice Awards ended on a touching moment as Dwayne Johnson gave his award to a very special guest.
+Johnson, who already received People’s Movie Star and Comedy Movie Star awards earlier in the night, bestowed his People’s Champion Award to a Make-A-Wish recipient, Shuchana, a survivor of cancer.

 "I want to tell you just how much you've inspired me and everyone around you and certainly everyone here," Johnson said.
 "But I want to give you this because you represent everything that it means to be a People's Champion so this is for you."